Maximally recoverable codes with locality and availability: A Construction Using Generator Matrices

 \section{A Construction Using Generator Matrices}

-In this section, we will present a first construction, which is based on generator matrices of maximum sum-rank distance (MSRD) codes, which we revisit in Appendix \ref{appendix}.
+In this section, we will present a first construction, which is based on generator matrices of maximum sum-rank distance (MSRD) codes (see Section \ref{appendix}).
 The construction extends both \cite[Const.
 1]{universal-lrc} and \cite[Const.
 B]{cai-disjoint}.
+For $ t=1 $ and choosing linearized Reed--Solomon codes \cite{linearizedRS} as MSRD codes, this construction essentially becomes \cite[Const.
+B]{cai-disjoint}.
+However, the maximal recovery property of such codes was not proven in that work, whereas we will prove it.

 \begin{construction} Fix positive integers $ r $, $ \delta $, $ t $, $ g $ and $ N $, with $ t \leq \min \{ \delta - 1 , r \} $.
 Define the code lengths